Ansley Coale from Craft Distillers discusses PiscoLogía Quebranta and Acholado’s unique qualities in the following video:

 The influx of Japanese immigrants to Peru at the end of the 19th century greatly enhanced Peruvian cuisine through the development of Nikkei, the fusion of Peruvian and Japanese food.
 New ingredients such as ginger, soy, wasabi and raw fish and seafood slowly assimilated into Peruvian cuisine, eventually creating delectable dishes such as tiradito, pulpo al olivo and acevichado sushi.

 In her Mai Nikkei Tai, Kami twisted the traditional Mai Tai recipe to nod to this culinary movement.
-A touch of ginger represents the Nikkei and Quebranta pisco replaces rum, embodying a truly Peruvian cocktail.
-The result is a delicious blend of Japanese and Peruvian flavors.
+A touch of ginger and sesame represent the Nikkei and Quebranta pisco replaces rum, embodying a delicious blend of Japanese and Peruvian flavors.
+The result is a truly Peruvian cocktail.

 Artisanal production.
 Estate grown in Azpitia.
 Terroir driven.